 “I’m relieved, angry, sad and hopeful.
 I often think I should have ended the relationship sooner, but when I found out he was using drugs behind my back, after all we had been through, with the affair, I knew I was done.
 I’m not sure why I’m sad.
 I guess after putting so much work and time into this, I feel like I’ve wasted years of my life.
 That’s also why I’m angry.
 I’m hopeful that life will get easier now but fearful that I could fall into the same trap again in any future relationship.”

-Most of us have experienced the end of a relationship at some point in our lives.
+Most of us have experienced the end of a relationship at some point in our lives, be it divorce or a break up after a short term dating relationship.
 It is rarely without a wide mix of emotions spanning from devastation to elation, sometimes at the same time.
 The statistics regarding relationship endings are extremely high.
 As a society we don’t do all that well with endings.
 When it comes to relationships we put a whole lot of time, effort and resources into the start of relationships.

 I won’t say that we don’t put effort and resources into the ending of relationships, but all too often, this has less to do with honouring the ending, and more to do with getting even.

 This is particularly damaging when children are involved.

 A few years ago, I heard about a celebrity couple who announced the end of their relationship, publically, as a “conscious uncoupling.”
 I was intrigued.
 I recently came across a book by Katherine Woodward Thomas called “Conscious Uncoupling.”
 I picked it up, remembering conversations I’d had with various individuals about their relationship endings, where they’d faced harassment, threats, loss of home and fear of losing contact with their children.
 I couldn’t quite imagine how I would go about encouraging good will, generosity and forgiveness in some situations where restraining orders seemed more appropriate.
 As I read the book I was impressed with the realistic approach that the author took to the complexity of relationship endings.